julianovmartins/multifasta-to-fasta/README.md

 # multifasta-to-fasta
-Multi-fasta to fasta file
+### Multi-FASTA to individual FASTA files

-This script was written with the purpose of extracting blocks with FASTA content from files in multi-FASTA format.
+This script is designed to process files in multi-FASTA format, extracting individual FASTA content blocks.

+**Usage:**
-Place this file in the root folder where are your FASTA files and run it from the command line.
+Place this script in the root directory containing your FASTA files and execute it from the command line.

-What this script does
+**Functionality:**

-- 2 - Search for FASTA files in all directories of the tree, recursively.
+- **Line 2**: Searches recursively for FASTA files in all directory trees.
-- 4 - Count existing headers.
-- 5 - If the headers are greater than one...
-- 6 - Set the file name by <a  href="https://www.ncbi.nlm.nih.gov/books/NBK21091/table/ch18.T.refseq_accession_numbers_and_mole/?report=objectonly" target="_blank">accession number</a>.
-- 7 - Set the directory.
-- 8 - Set the new directory.
-- 9 - If directory not exists...
-- 11 - Create one.
-- 12 - Extract every FASTA content block and put it in new file inside of the new directory created.
-- 13 - Rename the FASTA file with new extension (.splitted)
+- **Line 4**: Counts the number of sequence headers in each FASTA file.
+- **Line 5**: Process files if they contain more than one sequence (multi-FASTA).
+- **Line 6-8**: Sets up file and directory names for processing.
+- **Line 9-11**: Creates a new directory for each multi-FASTA file if it doesn't exist.
+- **Line 12**: Extracts each sequence from the multi-FASTA file, saving it as an individual FASTA file in the newly created directory.
-- 14 - Print path of the FASTA file.
+- **Line 13**: Outputs the completion status with the path of the processed file.

-Give execute permission:
+**To give execute permission:**
 ```sh
 chmod +x multifasta_to_fasta.sh
 ```

-Run:
+**Run:**
 ```sh
 ./multifasta_to_fasta.sh
 ```

-Suggestions?
-Collaborate with this script by creating a branch.